andrew-w-ross/fuse-debug/README.md

 # fuse-box-debug

 This is a demonstration on how to debug a [fuse-box](http://fuse-box.org/) project with [visual studio code](https://code.visualstudio.com/).
+A walkthrough on how it works can be found on the [fuse-box vscode debugging guide.](https://fuse-box.org/page/debugging-with-vscode)

 ## Setup